Posterior vitreous detachment

 If your floaters are distracting you when you’re using a computer or tablet, reducing the brightness of the screen may make them less noticeable.

 There isn’t any medical treatment for PVD and there’s no evidence that eye exercises, diet changes or vitamins can help.
-Given that the symptoms of PVD improve over time and that the vitreous does not need to be attached to the retina to see well, treatment for PVD is not needed.
+Given that the symptoms of PVD improve over time and that the vitreous does not need to be attached to the retina to see well, PVD does not need to be treated.

 You may have heard that it’s possible to treat PVD either with a laser or with surgery to remove the vitreous from your eye.
 Very few ophthalmologists offer laser treatment for floaters, and in the UK it’s not a routine treatment.
+The laser may make large floaters smaller but it’s still not clear whether it’s safe or makes your vision any better.
 It’s very unlikely to be funded by the NHS so you’d usually have to pay for this privately.
-The laser may make large floaters smaller but it’s still not clear whether or not it’s safe or makes your vision any better.
 If you’re considering laser treatment, make sure you ask about the risks beforehand.

 There is surgery called a vitrectomy where your vitreous is removed from your eye.
 Although this can reduce your floaters, it’s a major operation and there are risks from having this surgery.
-Because of this, it’s not usually offered to people with PVD in the UK.
+Because of this, it is necessary to discuss the operation carefully with a surgeon before considering a vitrectomy.

 In most people with PVD, the vitreous comes away gently from the retina without any problems and does not cause any long-term changes to your sight.
 A very small number of people may experience complications from their PVD.

 In a small number of people, PVD can lead to a retinal tear.
 This is because the vitreous may be more firmly attached in certain places to the retina.
 As your vitreous moves away from your retina in PVD, it can pull on your retina, causing it to tear.
-The risk of this happening tends to be highest when the symptoms of PVD first begin.
+The risk of this happening tends to be highest when the symptoms of PVD first begin and in the first six weeks.
 Once the vitreous has fully detached from the retina, the risk of developing a tear from PVD goes back down.

 If someone does develop a retinal tear from a PVD, it tends to occur when the PVD symptoms first begin or if the symptoms noticeably increase.
 Having your eyes examined on the same day or within 24 hours of the start of new or worsening symptoms means that your ophthalmologist or optometrist can look for any signs of retinal tear or detachment.